 When it comes to entrepreneurship there are a lot of things we can do on our own; however, it is important to seek help when you need it.
 There are tons of resources from the Small Business Association to the Central Piedmont Community College Small Business Center here in Charlotte, NC to help you get started and keep you encouraged along your way to entrepreneurship.
 Note: Many of these services are offered at no cost.

-I was most inspired by the child entrepreneurs who created Candles By Kids These children were an example of what our community needs…more black entrepreneurs.
+I was most inspired by the child entrepreneurs who created Candles By Kids These children were an example of what our community needs…more business education for our youth, more opportunities to expand on ideas, and more encouragement to pursue your dreams.
 Encouraged by their father, the Moody twins and Alyssa-Ann Warren have created a brand and a work ethic that will keep them on the road to success.
-I’ve always felt that education begins at home.
-What our school systems fail to teach should definitely be taught at home.
+It is my strong belief that education begins at home.
+What our school systems fail to teach should not become lessons never learned but instead lessons taught and learned at home.
 Specifically, entrepreneurship.
 For a lot of our children entrepreneurship isn’t ever presented as a option.
 We learn to get an education, and get a job.
-There is nothing wrong with that thought; however, the key to financial freedom, and ownership of your time and money is ENTREPRENEURSHIP.
-If you aren’t already, let’s trying teaching our children that.
+There is nothing wrong with that thought because we need employees to help every business start, grow, and thrive.
+Entrepreneurship is a way of life through which you can attain financial freedom, ownership of your time and control of your money.
+If you aren’t already, it’s not too late to learn about and teach our children about business, finance, and entrepreneurship.

 Check out the show Celebrating Black Entrepreneurship on my YouTube Ch: WHATWOULDSHEDOtheshow